c-webster/CanRad.jl/README.md

 ## Description

-CanRad (CanopyRadiation) calculates direct and diffuse shortwave radiation transmission in forest canopies using either airborne lidar data (L2R) or a canopy height model (C2R).
+The Canopy Radiation Model (CanRad) calculates direct and diffuse shortwave radiation transmission in forest canopies using either airborne lidar data (L2R) or a canopy height model (C2R).
+An additional module is available that calculates radiation transmission using only terrain data (T2R).

 For a detailed description of L2R, see:
 Webster C, Mazzotti G, Essery E and Jonas T 2020, [Enhancing airborne lidar data for improved forest structure representation in shortwave transmission models](https://doi.org/10.1016/j.rse.2020.112017), Remote Sensing of Environment

 L2R is an optimised and improved version of [Lidar2HemiEval](https://github.com/c-webster/Lidar2HemiEval), which was based on [Lidar2Hemi](https://github.com/Tobias-Jonas-SLF/Lidar2Hemi), written in MATLAB.

-A detailed description of C2R is currently under review in Agricultural and Forest Meteorology:
+For a detailed description of C2R, see:
-Webster, C, Essery E, Mazzotti G and Jonas T, Using just a canopy height model to obtain lidar-level accuracy in 3D forest canopy shortwave transmissivity estimates.
-Submitted to AfM June 2022
+Webster, C, Essery E, Mazzotti G and Jonas T, 2023 [Using just a canopy height model to obtain lidar-level accuracy in 3D forest canopy shortwave transmissivity estimates](https://doi.org/10.1016/j.agrformet.2023.109429), Agricultural and Forest Meteorology

 Both models require some additional preperatory steps.
 Scripts to easily carry out these steps are currently under development to facilitate easy implementation for different sites/users and will be added ~/examples/prep/ as they are completed.
 In the meantime, please contact the author if you wish to have earlier access.